There are so many fantastic Blue Ridge Parkway hikes in Virginia. There’s no question that the Black Ridge Trail near Floyd is among them.

 It was easy to map to the Rocky Knob Visitor Center.
-From here, I simply drove around to the back of the parking lot and immediately saw hikers and trail signs.
+From here, drive around to the back of the parking lot.
+You will immediately see hikers and trail signs.

-Before I set off, I walked over to the Visitor Center.
-Sadly, it was closed for the winter season, but I did spy a “Hike the Gorge” trail sign adjacent to the Visitor Center.
+But first, walk over to the visitor center.
+Sadly, it was closed for the winter season, but there is a helpful “Hike the Gorge” trail sign next o the visitor center.

 I snapped a quick photo to have an image of the three hiking trails that set off from this point, including Rock Castle Gorge Trail and Rocky Knob Picnic Loop Trail.

-I walked back to the trailhead and spotted a Kids in Parks sign for the Rocky Knob TRACK Trail.
-This 1.0-mile hike appears to follow the yellow-blazed Rocky Knob Picnic Loop Trail.
+I returned to the trailhead and saw a Kids in Parks sign for the Rocky Knob TRACK Trail.
+This 1.0-mile hike follows the yellow-blazed Rocky Knob Picnic Loop Trail.

-I disregarded this since I knew that the Black Ridge Trail had blue blazes.
+I disregarded this sign since the Black Ridge Trail has blue blazes.
 This is when confusion set in.
-I began to walk the trail.
-I saw no blue blazes.
-Where are the blue blazes?
+I began to walk the trail, but I saw no blue blazes.

-I continued to walk.
-I reached an open field.
+I continued to walk and soon reached an open field.
 More yellow blazes.
-I eventually reached a trail marked with a yellow and blue blaze.
-Still no clarity here.
-Blurgh.
+I then reached a trail marked with a yellow and blue blaze.
+Frustrating.

-I’ll clear this up now.
-If I had spent more than a second looking at the “Hike the Gorge” sign I would have realized you take yellow to blue.
+Honestly, if I had spent more than a second looking at the “Hike the Gorge” sign I would have realized you take yellow to blue.
 Then, smooth sailing.
-Mostly.

 At the open field, stay left to re-enter the forest.
 You’ll still see yellow blazes, but when you see the blue blaze, turn right.
-Then, smooth sailing.
-For real, this time.
+Now you’re on the Black Ridge Trail.

 At the .4-mile mark, the trail curves to the right and a relaxing stream appears on the left as you make your way through rhododendron thickets.